bracketcode-applications/roni/README.md

 ## About
 Basic HTML+CSS website available for open use.
 The code is available under a standard MIT license.
 Feel free to use code as you wish.

+NOTE:: This is a work in progress, updates will be committed over time.